tmontaigu/CloudCompare-PythonRuntime/Readme.md

    conda install pybind11
     ```

-5) Start cmake or your IDE from within then environment
+5) Start cmake or your IDE from within the environment

     The option to build the plugin is
     ```shell script